A. N. M. Nuruzzaman: Agartala Conspiracy case

-Bangladesh Liberation war
+Bangladesh Liberation War

-Nuruzzaman joined the War of liberation in 1971 in the S-Force under K M Shafiullah, commander of Sector-3.
+Nuruzzaman joined the War of liberation in 1971 in the S-Force under K. M. Shafiullah, commander of Sector-3.
 In September he was made the commander of sector-3 by the Mujibnagar Government.
-He served in that position till the end of Bangladesh Liberation War.
+He served in that position till the end of the Bangladesh Liberation War.

 Post Independence

 He joined the Bangladesh army after the independence of Bangladesh, he was promoted to brigadier general.
-On 28 January 1972, he and Anwar Ul Alam meet to discuss the formation of Rakhi Bahini at the President House on Minto Road, which Sheikh Mujib called the "People's House".
-In March 1972 Rakhi Bahini came into existence.
+On 28 January 1972, he and Anwar Ul Alam met to discuss the formation of Rakhi Bahini at the President House on Minto Road, which Sheikh Mujib called the "People's House".
+In March 1972, the Rakhi Bahini came into existence.
 He was the director of Jatiyo Rakkhi Bahini.
 He was in London when Mujib was assassinated in 1975.
-After the assassination, he was placed under the Ministry of Foreign Affairs, and performed diplomatic responsibilities in Australia, Philippines, Senegal, Canada and Sweden.
+After the assassination, he was placed under the Ministry of Foreign Affairs, and performed diplomatic responsibilities in Australia, the Philippines, Senegal, Canada, and Sweden.

 Death

 A. N. M. Nuruzzaman died on 16 March 1993, aged 54, in Stockholm while working as ambassador of Bangladesh to Sweden.